rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmSnapshot.md

   - VMware specific metadata for the snapshot.
 - managedVolumeAppMetadata: ManagedVolumeAppMetadata
   - Managed Volume specific metadata for the snapshot.
 Null if snapshot is not of a managed volume.
+- activeDirectoryAppMetadata: ActiveDirectoryAppMetadata
+  - Active Directory specific metadata for the snapshot.
+Null if snapshot is not of a domain controller.
 - fileCount: System.Int64
   - Number of files in the snapshot.
 - pendingSnapshotDeletion: PendingSnapshotDeletion